-Review of existing secondary source information provided by the Ontario Geological Survey and through the analysis of local MOECC water well records indicates that groundwater takings for the purpose of WTG foundation dewatering is expected to occur at WTG locations where the water table is expected to be less than 4 m from ground surface.
-Comparing groundwater elevation and ground surface elevation by means of a GIS mapping technique the approximate depth to the water table within the HIWEC study area was determined.
+Review of existing secondary source information provided by the Ontario Geological Survey (OGS) and through the analysis of local Ontario Ministry of the Environment and Climate Change (MOECC) water well records indicates that groundwater takings for the purpose of WTG foundation dewatering is expected to occur at WTG locations where the water table is expected to be less than 4 m from ground surface.
+Comparing groundwater elevation and ground surface elevation by means of a geographical information system (GIS) mapping technique the approximate depth to the water table within the HIWEC study area was determined.
 WTGs located in areas where the water table is less than 4 m from ground surface is expected to require groundwater taking during the construction of the WTG foundation to maintain a dry working environment.
 Based on these results, it is anticipated that 68 WTG locations are located in areas where the groundwater table is anticipated to be less than 4 m below ground surface.
 A complete list of WTGs with potential groundwater taking requirements is presented in Appendix J of Volume A.